ItaiAxelrad/itaiaxelrad/src/projects/calpoly/Johnson Avenue Housing Project/index.md

 ## Site Preparation

 Prior to foundation construction, intensive excavation and grading procedures will  be performed at the building site.
 The topsoil on site contains a large percentage of  clay and ranges in depth from 3 to 6 feet.
 All this topsoil will be excavated and  hauled off site due to its expansive nature.
 Once the topsoil is removed, cut and fill  procedures on the underlying sandstone will be conducted to flatten the building  pad.
 The ground will be excavated and graded to an elevation of 313 feet.
 Native  sandstone meeting this elevation does not need to be compacted.
-As recommended  in the 2009 Soils Engineering -eport produced by Earth Systems Pacific,'crushed  sandstone that is filled to meet this grade will be scarified, moisture conditioned,  and re\-compacted to a relative density of at least 90% for a depth of 1 foot below  grade.
+As recommended  in the 2009 Soils Engineering Report produced by Earth Systems Pacific,'crushed  sandstone that is filled to meet this grade will be scarified, moisture conditioned,  and re\-compacted to a relative density of at least 90% for a depth of 1 foot below  grade.
 The soil will remain continually moisture conditioned throughout  construction.

 Shallow foundations will be placed directly on native sandstone.
 A friction angle of  54 degrees was calculated for the sandstone based on an index correlation for  corrected blow counts (see Appendix for calculations).
 Blow counts were taken from  the weakest sandstone encountered in the area.
 A friction angle of 45 degrees was  assumed in design calculations as a more conservative measurement for soil  strength.
 The existing water table depth is shown to vary from 6 to 20 ft.
 For design  purposes, the water table depth was assumed to be located at ground surface to  consider for the worst\-case scenario.
 Following the recommendations stated in the  Soils Engineering Report produced by Earth Systems Pacific, shallow foundations  will be embedded into the sandstone to a depth of 2 feet.
 Considering the load and  the factors just discussed, a square 6 by 6 foot foundation was determined to be  sufficient for supporting the garage structure.
 It is assumed that the strip footing  will assume the same width.
 We have noted that a layer of shale exists several feet  below multiple shallow footings.
 Blow counts in this layer demonstrate that the soil  has sufficient strength to support the foundations.
 Therefore we do not recommend  that it be excavated from the site.
 No shallow footings will penetrate this layer.